isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-december.md

 ______________

-## <a name="now-live-partner-center-api-updates-and-user-interface-enhancements-for-the-education-customer-validation-process"></a><a name="1"></a>Nu live: Partner Center API-updates en gebruikersinterfaceverbeteringen voor het validatieproces van de Education-klant
+## <a name="now-live-partner-center-api-updates-and-user-interface-enhancements-for-the-education-customer-validation-process"></a><a name="1"></a>Nu live: Partner Center API-updates en gebruikersinterfaceverbeteringen voor het validatieproces van education-klanten

 ### <a name="categories"></a>Categorieën